chasemaier/noeqd/README.md

 Benchmarks including a network are left as an exercise for the reader because all networks vary.

-These show that when a client can safely ask for more one than one id at a time, they can reduce time to wire and the expensive read/write operations.
+These show that when a client can safely ask for more than one id at a time, they can reduce time to wire and the expensive read/write operations.

 		BenchmarkServe01	 1677 ns/op	# 596303 ids/sec